 Trick or treat, Mr. Serial Killer.

 If that wasn’t enough, the man responded in character as Cowboy Bob and tried his best to get my very small son to understand his costume.
 He tried to get him to see that he was playing the serial killer character from a horrible movie.

 Ok, wrap it up, that’s it – we are done.
 Sometimes it takes really clear messages from God for us to understand what He is saying.

 Times have really changed.
 Where once Halloween may have stood for All Saints Day or a harmless time of dress up and candy, those days are long gone.
 As evidenced by the caged zombie that stares in my general direction, they have been replaced by horrors and darkness.
 Another former neighbor sets up an entire backyard of terrible scenes that he guards with a chain saw and invites people to tour.
 Sickeningly realistic displays of the worst man can do to one another – one day only, come and enjoy!

 When looking at what Halloween looks like, what it celebrates and what it brings out in people, it just became a contradiction.
 We are seeking to walk every day with Christ in the light and then willingly join in this type of celebration.
 We cannot say for 365 days that we love the light and then choose to embrace darkness for even a minute.

 We would much rather just stay home and watch tv now.
 Our kids play dress up all the time and already eat enough candy.
-Truthfully, the change was not a big deal in our home either.
+Truthfully, the change was not a big deal in our home.
 The parents had way more trouble with it than the kids.

 Though it certainly is an issue that we as followers of Christ can disagree in good conscience, we have not missed Halloween at all and have no plans to join in.
 We will not join in with the world and celebrate the evil that the world is calling fun.

-Again though this is how the Lord has lead our family and based upon our area.
+Again this is how the Lord has led our family and based upon our area.
 Christians can lovingly and reasonably disagree.